 On both sides -- plaintiff and defense -- attorneys hope to learn things from you which will enable them to win their respective client’s case.
 You, however, are not on both sides of the case.
 You are the defendant.
 Discuss theories with your own lawyer; discuss facts with the opposing counsel.
 Even if you still care about the welfare of your former patient, at the moment of deposition, you are legally and ethically entitled to your best defense.

-Looking for more on surviving your malpractice lawsuit and recovering from an unexpected patient outcome?
-Reach out here to explore the possibility of one-on-one coaching or subscribe to the blog for twice monthly updates.
+Looking for guidance on developing a healthy mindset for surviving your malpractice lawsuit and recovering from an unexpected patient outcome?
+Read about coaching here or reach out here to explore the possibility of one-on-one coaching or subscribe to the blog for twice monthly updates.

 Just a reminder: I am not a lawyer, nor should my posts be considered legal advice.
 Many thanks to Dirk Riemenschneider, JD, Health Group Practice Leader at Buckingham, Doolittle, Burroughs, Cleveland, Ohio, for reviewing this post.